 Don’t Be Afraid to Experiment

 Before investing in the paint for an entire room, do some research and experimentation.
-Check out photos of rooms online, on Pinterest, and paint company websites; remember that the computer screen may distort the color.
+Check out photos of rooms online, on Pinterest, and on paint company websites; remember that the computer screen may distort the color.
 At a paint store, choose several paint sample cards of varying tones and take them home.
 Tape them side by side on a wall and look at them – as well as at the room’s furniture and textiles – at different times of the day.
 When you’ve narrowed down the choice to two or three options, consider purchasing paint samples, small pots of paint that cost much less than a full gallon.
 Paint large squares on each wall of the room and again check them in a different light.

 Think Outside the Box